Palette-Labs-Inc/protocol/docs/mechanism-design/VERIFICATION.md

 A random sampling approach to verification usually involves the network generating measurement requests to each provider/validator on the network.
 If the measurement request is correctly served, the provider receives a larger reward.
 As long as the provider can’t distinguish between a measurement request and a normal request, they should be incentivized to correctly respond to each request.

+## Notes from DePIN Verification
+- Random sampling in Filecoin
+- Auditing based approach
+- Trusted execution environments in hardware.
+TEE is very deep.
+- Governance based approach where someone can auditing the transactions and then and flag problematic orders.
+Should be de-listed or rewards get slashed if there is a provable self-dealing.
+Make it game theoretically disadvantageous.
+- Statistical approach to verfiication.